Denis Defreyne

 #title Ruby’s string scanner

-Ruby provides a %code{StringScanner} class, which is is an excellent building block for lexers.
+Ruby provides a %code{StringScanner} class, which is an excellent building block for lexers.
 It offers a clean API to split up a string into individual parts.

 I’ll run you through a simple example, so that you can get a feel of how it works.
 First, we require %code{strscan}, and then we instantiate the %code{StringScanner} with the string to scan: